yangqoor/Public/ImageProsessing/m_ImageRestoration/ILL_Posed/MAP/Removing Camera Shake from a Single Image/Removing Camera Shake from a Single Image.md

       levels to use in inference (along with RESIZE_STEP).

 6.1.3 FIRST_INIT_MODE_BLUR - string.
 Possible values
-    {'hbar'¦'vbar'¦'delta'}.
+    {'hbar'ï¿½'vbar'ï¿½'delta'}.
 Sets the initial 3x3 kernel that will be used for inference at the 1st scale level. 'hbar' is a horizontal bar (i.e. [0 0 0 ; 1 1 1 ; 0 0 0]/3). 'vbar' is a vertical bar
     (i.e. 'hbar' rotated through 90 degrees). 'delta' is a delta